 11. Visit Franklin Court & Museum

 Benjamin Franklin is one of the Founding Fathers of the US.
 One of the leading intellectuals of his time, Franklin was a gifted writer and thinker.
 This small court is where Franklin lived from 1763 to 1790 while serving in the Continental Congress and Constitutional Convention.
 While his house was torn down after his death in 1790, a hollow structure stands where it was located, and there’s a museum nearby with information about his life and works.
 There’s also a working reproduction of an 18th-century printing office, as well as a post office here (Franklin was the first Postmaster General).
 Admission to the outdoor court is free.
-Admission to the Franklin Museum is $5 USD.
+Admission to the Franklin Museum is free.

 12. Explore Eastern State Penitentiary